jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_03.md

     >**Did you know?**: Once you find a query you like, you can create an alert from it.

-## Cleanup your resources

-If you are working with **your own subscription** take a minute to delete the lab resources.
-This will ensure resources are freed up and cost is minimized.
-The easiest way to delete the lab resources is to delete the lab resource group.

-+ In the Azure portal, select the resource group, select **Delete the resource group**, **Enter resource group name**, and then click **Delete**.
-+ Using Azure PowerShell, `Remove-AzResourceGroup -Name resourceGroupName`.
-+ Using the CLI, `az group delete --name resourceGroupName`.

 ## Learn more with self-paced training